 Gestalt Therapy: loosely drawing upon Gestalt Psychology, this form of Humanistic therapy, devised by Fritz Perls, aims to develop a greater awareness of the self and a sense of wholeness.

-Glucocorticoids: a group of hormones produced in the adrenal glands which help metabolise protein and carbohydrates when the body is subject to stress.
+Glucocorticoids: a group of hormones produced in the adrenal cortex which help metabolise protein and carbohydrates when the body is subject to stress.

 Graves Model: the theory and model developed from the research of Clare W Graves to explain how motivational systems emerge in symbiosis with prevailing ‘life conditions’ – what’s going on in the environment (both external and internal to the person).